 One person should be responsible for a bonfire, and the bonfire area should be restricted to that person and designated helpers.
-Care also must be taken that the

-The Carriage of Dangerous Goods and Use of Transportable Pressure Equipment Regulations 2009 bonfire is checked carefully before lighting to ensure it is stable, and that there are no children or animals inside.
+Care also must be taken that the bonfire is checked carefully before lighting to ensure it is stable, and that there are no children or animals inside.
 The designated helpers need to be advised not to wear lightweight clothing which could ignite easily and wear substantial outer garments of wool or other material of low flammability, and strong boots or shoes.